adrian-mccory/phylo-class-social/best-books.md

+- Maddie: my grandmother asked me to tell you she's sorry
+-
 # List of best books read in 2025 by Botany 563 Spring 2024 class
 - Melette: Never Whistle at Night
 - Cecelia: the priory of the orange tree